 A progressive school that offers vocational training for Year 9+ students alongside traditional, academic secondary education, Futures Community College in Southend-on-Sea has seen a wide range of improvements to its campus, providing sports, IT and arts facilities for use by the community and conferencing facilities for local businesses as well as a state-of-the-art school environment for students.
 The campus’s contemporary architectural design with its large open spaces meant that a code-based approach to the fire design would not be practicable, so FDS Consult’s expert team was appointed to apply the company’s innovative, solutions-driven approach to the fire strategy.
 The result was a project that provided a suitably safe environment for all users whilst remaining true to the architects’ vision and delivering value engineering savings of £1.5 million.

-Key to the success of FDS Consult UK’s creative fire strategy was:
+Key to the success of FDS Consult’s creative fire strategy was: